multiversx/mx-exchange-sc/locked-asset/factory/README.md

 ## Abstract

-This smart contract is the 'father' of all Locked MEX tokens as any contract that needs those tokens come must request them here.
+This smart contract is the 'father' of all Locked MEX tokens as any contract that needs those tokens, must request them here.

 ## Introduction